Accessibility Tools

 Take Advantage of Tax Credits & Incentives

 With the August 2022 passage of the Inflation Reduction Act (H.R.
 5376), energy efficiency, building electrification and home decarbonization projects received a major boost.
-Increased federal tax credits, point of sale rebates, and income qualified energy efficiency programs are developing.
+Increased federal tax credits have launched and point of sale rebates and income qualified energy efficiency programs are developing.

 Here’s what we know about the Inflation Reduction Act (IRA) and the tax credits and rebates that will be coming available for homeowners to make clean energy improvements to their homes.